Applying for a permit extension is important for ongoing compliance.

-If you are a Highly Skilled Migrant and your assignment is extended or your residence card expires, we recommend to submit a permit extension application 3 months before expiry date.
+If you are a Highly Skilled Migrant and your assignment is extended or your residence card expires, we recommend submitting a permit extension application 3 months before the expiry date.
 This application should be registered at the IND latest 1 day before the expiration date.

-When your current residence permit card has expired (and you are awaiting your new residence permit card) there may be restrictions in your freedom to travel.
-You may need a return visa to re-enter the Netherlands and/or you would need to apply for a Schengen Visa if you are travelling within the Schengen area.
-Please ask your Settle Service contact person for advice!
+When your current residence permit card has expired (and you are awaiting your new residence permit card) there may be restrictions on your freedom to travel.
+You may need a return visa to re-enter the Netherlands and/or you would need to apply for a Schengen Visa if you are traveling within the Schengen area.
+Please ask your Settle Service contact person for personal advice!

 For Intra Corporate Transferees (ICT)